Posted on: August 14, 2025

 Hurricane glasses, with their large volume and tulip shape, can accommodate the many ingredients and mixers used for fruity drinks, while the flared tip highlights aromatic notes before you sip.

-This is just one of the areas where learning the science behind the craft leads to avoiding bartending errors.
+Glassware is one of the areas where learning the science behind the craft leads to avoiding bartending errors.
 Once you know the why, you’ll never forget the what.

 #4: Using Glassware To Scoop Ice